 Where should I start if I want to work with Junxion in NC?

-Check the live board for today’s NC postings, browse the travel healthcare jobs in North Carolina guide for the statewide picture, then contact a recruiter so your file is ready before the next posting appears.
+Check the live board for today’s NC postings, browse the travel healthcare jobs in North Carolina guide for the statewide picture, then contact a recruiter who can tell you which of the specialties we staff here your background already clears.

 Charlotte or the Research Triangle: which market suits a traveler better?